-Feminist as Fuck is an ongoing campaign by artists Leah Ball and Chelsea Ross.
+Feminist as Fuck is a campaign by artists Leah Ball and Chelsea Ross.
 Designed to document the many faces of feminism, the project uses portrait photography as a vehicle to access individual stories and experiences.

 The project explores the many different embodiments of the "F-word" in a joyous and celebratory space.
 The portraits and interviews are an expression of the idea that feminism is a humanism.
 By pairing the images with questionnaires/statements that explore each participant’s story of feminism, personal positions and narratives are brought into conversation with each other, within the project, and with the broader discourse.

 Feminist as Fuck utilizes artistic and community building practices to re-imagine the status quo.
 It is a positive projection and active cultivation of a world that values individuals for their humanity and their difference.
 An affirmation of our best present and an instigation for a speculative future that is colorful, naked, and queer.
 A true inverse of the world we commonly inhabit.